My Shopping Cart

 Can the battery remain on the vest while charging?

-The new connector plug allows for the battery to charged up while on the vest making it more practical and easier to use.
+The new connector plug allows for the battery to be charged while on the vest, making it more practical and easier to use.

 How does the Battery Sleep Mode work?

-The "Sleep Function" on the charger helps the battery fall in to an extended storage state thus optimizing its storage life.
+The "Sleep Function" on the charger helps the battery fall into an extended storage state, thus optimising its storage life.
 Recharging the battery is no longer required during the off-season.
-Just press the sleep button once after the pruning season and it does its thing for the next few hours.
+Just press the sleep button once after the pruning season, and it does its thing for the next few hours.
 Once the sleep process is complete, the battery can be stored in its case in a cool, dry place until the following season.

-Infaco, the manufacturers of the Electrocoups, have always prioritized user safety over the years.
-A true pioneer in technology, the company has continually invested time and resources in order to ensure an innovative and safe experience for its users operating the Electrocoups.
-Today, the all-new Electrocoup F3020 come fitted with the wireless DSES system and is a standard feature on all units.
+Infaco, the manufacturer of the Electrocoups, have always prioritised user safety over the years.
+A true pioneer in technology, the company has continually invested time and resources to ensure an innovative and safe experience for its users operating the Electrocoups.
+Today, the all-new Electrocoup F3020 comes fitted with the wireless DSES system and is a standard feature on all units.

-The Wireless DSES system comprises of a conductive metal trigger enabling a connection between the users body and the pruner's patented electronic system.
-While operating, if and when the cutting head touches any part of the opposite hand, the pruning shear blade opens instantly thereby preventing accidents.
+The Wireless DSES system comprises a conductive metal trigger enabling a connection between the user's body and the pruner's patented electronic system.
+While operating, if and when the cutting head touches any part of the opposite hand, the pruning shear blade opens instantly, thereby preventing accidents.

-The Wireless DSES system may sometime trigger unintended opens on damp wood, sappy wood or when close to the ground.
-To prevent this from happening users now have the option of turning OFF & ON the DSES feature when required using the settings button.
+The Wireless DSES system may sometimes trigger unintended opens on damp wood, sappy wood or when close to the ground.
+To prevent this from happening, users now have the option of turning OFF & ON the DSES feature when required, using the settings button.

 Contrary to the wireless system, the wired DSES option requires the user to wear the conductive glove that is physically connected to the handpiece by a power supply cable.
 The wired DSES system provides the user the same protection while reducing unintentional opening of the blade because of damp or sappy wood.